patricksavalle/devops-project-template/content/planning-method.md

 - [ ] [Scrum](#scrum) is a good default if:
   - the application has obvious natural increments (e.g. the screens of UI's or endpoints of API's) or a functional design is available (see [Project Plan](project-plan.md))
-  - a backlog of user-stories is available or an external process for requirements engineering is in place
+  - a product backlog of user-stories is available or an external process for requirements engineering is in place

-- [ ] [DSDM](#dsdm) is a good default when requirements need to be engineered JIT on on-the-fly
+- [ ] [DSDM](#dsdm) is a good default when requirements can / need to be engineered JIT or on-the-fly

 - [ ] Progressively move to Scrumban en ultimately [Kanban](#kanban) (team-less crowdsourcing) as functionality stabilizes

 - [ ] Allocate 50% of project time to non-functionals, optimization and DevOps maintenance

+- [ ] Plan minimal valuable increments and measure their success

+- [ ] Allocate dedicated periods to focus on one context only, avoid context-switching

 ## Waterfall